tytydraco/yessleep/out/I_answered_a_knock_at_my_friends_door_last_night_but_the_person_outside_was_me.md

 Lila whispered, “What if it’s a prank?
 What’s that thing called-deepfake or something?”

 I shook my head.
 “He had my clothes.
 He even—he even talked like me.
-I don’t think my parents would be able to tell”
+I don’t think my parents would be able to tell.”

 The knocks stopped.